 Located in the Royal Borough of Greenwich, Kidbrooke Village is one of London’s most signiﬁcant new housing-led developments; the £1 billion regeneration is transforming the area into a new community in partnership with the Royal Borough of Greenwich and the Mayor of London.

 WHAT PHD SUPPLIED

-PHD has an established relationship with the Berkeley Group and building on our previous success we were awarded the scaffold contract on this award-winning development.
+PHD has an established relationship with the Berkeley Group and building on our previous success, we were awarded the scaffold contract on this award-winning development.
 Layher System scaffold was chosen by the client.
-The beneﬁts of using the Layher system is that it is more aesthetically pleasing, it can be erected and dismantled quicker than tube and ﬁtting and it has less components so it is safer as it uses fewer components.
+This system is more aesthetically pleasing, can be erected and dismantled quicker than tube and ﬁtting and it has less components so it is safer as it uses fewer components.